nafizjiwa/JAVASCRIPT-DOM/README.md

           eventTarget.onclick = eventHandlerFunction;
           eventTarget.addEventListener('eventType', eventHandlerFunction);

+- Fire an event on the DOM itself use document as the event target<br>

+          document.addEventListener('keydown', up);
+          document.addEventListenter('keyup', down);

   ### REMOVE an EVENT HANDLER
   - To stop the event target from listening or REMOVE an event handler<br>